 How can I call an opinion about a subjective form wrong?
 Well, because there are standards by which I can argue.
-Yes, each standard is open for debate, but combine them all and a sieve of sorts is formed to sift the poor works and let through the quality ones.
+Each standard is open for debate, but combine them all and a sieve of sorts is formed to sift the poor works and let through the quality ones.

 A work designed to deceive, glorify evil, or lead people astray is never good no matter the craftsmanship.
 Ornate devilry is still bad, no matter how intricate.
 However, a work designed to prod, move, encourage, inform, explore, or express truths has the necessary purpose to be truly good.
 But a good purpose is only the starting point.

 If a writer writes a humor piece that isn’t funny it isn’t good because it failed at its purpose.
-If he is trying to inspire action but instead elicits yawns, f a work is supposed to explore and instead criticizes or is supposed to be fair-minded and instead is partisan they aren’t good.
+If he is trying to inspire action but instead elicits yawns, if a work is supposed to explore and instead criticizes or is supposed to be fair-minded and instead is partisan they aren’t good.
 Writers shoot at a target of purpose, and their work is only as good as their aim.

 Writing is not a motor skill; it’s a mental one.
-All the grammar and vocabulary in the world will not make a good writer out of someone with a clumsy or flabby mind.
+All the grammar and vocabulary in the world will not make a good writer out of someone with a clumsy, lazy, unfocused, or flabby mind.
 Thinking must exhibit truthfulness, creativity, brightness, depth, insight, expression, curiosity, emotion, and more.
 Different works will emphasize different traits, but all must be in the mind of the writer for the work to be good.

 Does the reader know what the writer wants to communicate?
 Has it moved her so that she feels the emotion and bears the weight of the questions?
 Are the truths clearer now than they ever have been?
 And was the reading experience a memorable ride, if not altogether fun?
 For a work to be truly good it must offer a glimpse of the writer’s mind and soul and have expressed his thinking in an appropriate manner.
 This doesn’t mean spoon feeding the reader ideas bit-by-bit, but it does mean presenting ideas so the reader can encounter them in the right way.

 These seven standards combine into a whole.
 None can be removed and a piece of writing remain good.
 It?s by no means an exhaustive list, but maybe it will be helpful to you in your own reading and in conversation.